GIScience/openrouteservice/docs/api-reference/index.md

 ::: warning Hint
-If you prefer the swagger-ui you can also use the [swagger editor](https://editor-next.swagger.io/) and load the full OpenApi spec file for our API from https://openrouteservice.org/wp-json/ors-api/v1/api-doc/source/V2.
+If you prefer the swagger-ui you can also use the [swagger editor](https://editor-next.swagger.io/) and load the full OpenAPI spec file for our API from https://openrouteservice.org/wp-json/ors-api/v1/api-doc/source/V2.
 However, some of the displayed endpoints or features won't be accessible with our live API.
 :::